Park-Joonyoung/park-joonyoung.github.io/_posts/Paper Reading/2025-02-16-A-Survey-of-Quantization-Methods-for-Efficient-Neural-Network-Inference.md

 \end{align*}
 $$

-$$ Q $$: quantization operator that maps a floating point value to a quantized one
+$$ Q $$: quantization operator that maps a floating-point value to a quantized one
 $$ r $$: a real valued input (activation or weight)
 $$ S $$: a real valued scaling factor
 $$ Z $$: integer zero point